 There is no available vaccine and the best ways to prevent these infectious bites are with year-round tick repellents, thorough body checks after being outside, and proper removal of ticks.
-There is a correlation between canine cases and human infection and the CDC considers dogs as a sentinels for human exposure.
-Some experts believe that positive canine tests should be reported to human health care providers so that appropriate diagnostics can be performed.

-Once a geographically limited disease, ehrlichia is now wide spread in its distribution and is of particular concern in Gulf Coast states and through the Southeast.
+Once geographically limited, Ehrlichia spp. are now wide spread in distribution, and of particular concern in Gulf Coast states and through the Southeastern US.
 The Companion Animal Parasite Council recommends that all dogs be tested yearly for tick borne diseases and that all dogs be treated with effective tick control agents all year round.
 Comprehensive screening is important to find coinfections and to determine the success of prevention strategies.